Karscoding/Platformer/SDL2/docs/CONTRIBUTING.md

 Tests allow you to verify if your changes did not break any behaviour, here are the steps to follow:

--   Before pushing, run the `testautomation` suite on your machine, there should be no more failing tests after your change than before.
+-   Before pushing, update the `testautomation` suite on your machine, there should be no more failing tests after your change than before.
 -   After pushing to your fork, Continuous Integration (GitHub Actions) will ensure compilation and tests still pass on other systems.

 ### Opening a pull request